 1951 – 1957 Dannenhauer and Stauss Cabriolet

 German coachbuilders Dannenhauer and Stauss hand-fashioned most of the cabriolet bodies they fitted to VW chassis.
 Workers pounded out the main body by hand over wooden forms—just the doors, engine cover, and front cargo lid were pressings.
-Styling was definitely reflective of the Porsche 356, but certain details remained like the rear fender arch and the suicide front doors like those found on pre-war VW prototypes.
+The styling definitely made it look more like a Porsche 356 Speedster kit, but certain details remained like the rear fender arch and the suicide front doors like those found on pre-war VW prototypes.
 Given all the handwork involved, the cars were expensive so few were made: estimates range from 80 to 135 with 18 known survivors.

 1949 – 1953 Hebmüller Volkswagen Type 14A 2+2 Cabriolet